movingname/vulysisBugBounty/readme.md

-(Underconstruction)

-Scripts and data for our paper:
+This repository contains all data and scripts for our paper:

 An Empirical Study of Web Vulnerability Discovery Ecosystems.
-Mingyi Zhao, Jens Grossklags and Peng Liu, ACM Conference on Computer and Communications Security (CCS) 2015.
+Mingyi Zhao, Jens Grossklags and Peng Liu, ACM Conference on Computer and Communications Security (CCS) 2015

+**Status**:
-Please contact us if you have any questions, comments or suggestions.
+We still need to refactor the code and improve the workflow.
+Also, please contact us if you have any questions, comments or suggestions.
 Thank you! muz127@ist.psu.edu

 **Requirements**: